 The Sunshine Coast, Canada

-The whole of Russia is way too underrated.
-I myself did not expect big things when I first landed in Russia.
+The whole of Russia is way too underrated, perhaps as a result of all the negative news about Russian censorship or politics.
+Even I myself did not expect big things when I first landed in Russia.
 People shook their heads when they knew about my decision.
 Back then people in my small town still referred Russia as the Soviet Union, and the news that I am going to Russia spread like wild fire.
 People mostly advised me not to go.
 I am glad I did the right choice.
 It is astonishing even to myself that 5 years later I fell so in love with this country.
 Russia is blessed with pristine nature: snow-capped mountains, breath-taking beaches, mesmerizing greeneries, cascading waterfalls, Aurora Borealis taking over the night sky… they have it all.
 The architecture here are beyond impressive: candy-structured cathedrals, majestic canal city, the most beautiful metro network in the world, dazzling palaces… Russia blew me away!

 Miss Happy Feet

 On my recent first trip to Taiwan, I was expecting big city sights similar to what I experienced in China (though Taiwan is not part of China).
 I did find that, but I also found a quieter, less frenetic scene, especially in the countryside.
 Fast, efficient trains make escaping the big city of Taipei easy, and so I enjoyed a few days in the countryside at scenic Sun Moon Lake.
 My room at the Fleur de Chine hotel here had a bathtub that filled with hot springs water and a view of the large and beautiful Wenwu Temple, which I also visited.
 Who knew?